18F/unit-testing-node/_pages/components/config.md

 to read the contents.

-The tests for this function need only validate that the `Config` object reads the file properly.
-All of the success and failure cases have been covered by the other tests, using data defined in the test itself.
+The tests for this function need only validate that the `Config` object reads the file properly (or throws an appropriate `Error`, which we'll cover shortly).
+All of the validation success and failure cases have been covered by the other tests, using data defined in the test itself.

 **Don't forget to `require('fs')` and `require('path')` as needed.**